aws-samples/aws-secretsmgr-workshop/docs/RDSFargate/RDS.md

     Note that the *SecretString* itself is a JSON structure.
 Now look at the following lines.

+        secret=`getsecretvalue $1`
         user=$(echo $secret | jq -r .username)
         password=$(echo $secret | jq -r .password)
         endpoint=$(echo $secret | jq -r .host)
         port=$(echo $secret | jq -r .port)

-    The four lines above show how to use *jq* to extract the database username, password, endpoint, and port from the *SecretString*.
+    These lines call the shell function and then use *jq* to extract the database username, password, endpoint, and port from the *SecretString*.
 These are then passed to the *mysql* command as shown on the lines below.
 Note that there is no space after the -p option.

         mysql \
         -p$password \